 Working at Facebook

 Facebook ranks in the top five out of 100 company salaries, as calculated by Paysa.
-The top five highest-paying jobs at Facebook are Director of Partnerships, Senior Engineering Manager, Senior Data Engineer, Engineering Manager, and Director of Product Design.
+The top five highest-paying jobs at Facebook are Senior Engineering Manager, Engineering Manager, Director of Product Design, Director, and Senior Data Engineer.

 It’s a lofty goal to pursue working at Facebook, but most employees agree that if you can make the team, it’s worth it.
 With some of the best benefits and perks in Silicon Valley, an open environment that invites everyone to help Facebook hack its way to even more success, and generous salaries, the company is a great place to start or continue your career.